 BEST seminars are workshops for school pupils.
 At these seminars you receive guidance to be able to dentify your own interests, skills, values and goals.
 Over the space of the 2-day seminar, participants have the opportunity to identify their interests, skills and values and what is important for them as regards their future career or higher education programme.
 At the end of the seminar, participants have a customized portfolio which will help them to decide what they want to study or what area of work they would like to do.

 BEST is regarded as part of the school curriculum and pupils who take part in BEST are excused from normal classes during the seminar.
 The standard workshops, which were developed by experts from the University of Constance and experienced counsellors, are offered across Baden-Württemberg.

 Further information about BEST and seminar dates in your area, can be found on the Study Information page of the Ministry of Science, Research and the Arts: bw-best.de.

-If you need some advice with choosing your course, you can contact the General Academic Counselling at Furtwangen University or for more general information, Central University Academic Counselling.
-Once you have found the course you are interested in, most universities have an academic advisor for each course.
+Have you found the course you are interested in at a university and want more detailed information about the programme?
+Most universities have an academic advisor for each course.
 At HFU you will find the contact details of the academic advisors on the webpages of each study programme.

 Advisors at the government Job Centres also provide careers advice and offer personal counselling appointments.
 There is also a great deal of information available at the BIZ Careers Centres of the Job Centres which you can research yourself.